sardana-org/sardana/doc/source/devel/overview/overview_pseudomotor.rst

 :class:`~sardana.pool.poolcontrollers.Slit` useful for the beam conditioning using the aperture gap and offset.

-In order to translate the motor positions into the pseudo motor positionss and vice versa, calculations have to be performed.
+In order to translate the motor positions into the pseudo motor positions and vice versa, calculations have to be performed.
 The device pool provides :class:`~sardana.pool.controller.PseudoMotorController` class that can be overwritten to provide new calculations.